bmcphail05/SOC609Final/PITCHME.md

 ---

 1 - Parents "channel" their child into situations where he/she develops ties with others.
-This happens both incidentally and intentionally.

 2 - The social ties into which parents channel their child are largely determined by the social ties of the parents themselves.